webhookdb/webhookdb-cli/MANUAL.md

 `--value, -v=""`: The new value for the chosen field

+# `replay`, `replays`

+Replay webhooks received by WebhookDB.
+Useful if webhooks were rejected due to invalid secrets/verification and need to be re-processed.

+Note that the maximum window that can be replayed is managed by the server, and is normally 4 hours.
+To replay a larger window, issue multiple `webhookdb replay` calls.

+`--after, -a=""`: Replay webhooks received after this time.
+Takes precedence over --hours.
+If neither are given, use 1 hour.

+`--before, -b=""`: Replay webhooks received before this time.
+Timestamp can be anything time-like, preferably ISO8601 (ie, 2012-11-22T06:00:00Z).
+Defaults to now.

+`--hours, -r=""`: Number of hours before now (or the --before value) to replay webhooks. (default: 0)

+`--integration, -i=""`: Integration identifier.
+This can either be the service name, the table name, or the opaque id, which is a unique code that starts with 'svi_'.
+If not given, replay webhooks for all integrations in the current organization.

+`--org, -o=""`: Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

 # `services`, `service`

 Work with available services that can be hooked up to reflect data to WebhookDB.